 If you decided to shift your business online as a result of the COVID-19 pandemic (or if it already was online), you’re likely still operating at 100% even if you’re not fully mentally present.

-Using this time to set firm yet respectful boundaries so you can continue your important work and support your customers while still taking care of your mental health is essential.
-This is especially important if you’re working from home more than you previously did—when your office is now in your place of comfort, it can be easy to slip into unhealthy habits, like working longer hours and not being mindful of screen time.
+Using this time to set firm yet respectful boundaries is crucial.
+This way, you can continue your important work and support your customers while still taking care of your mental health.
+Consider this step number one for self-care.
+It is especially important if you’re working from home more than you previously did.
+When your office is now in your place of comfort, it can be easy to slip into unhealthy habits.
+These include things like working longer hours and not being mindful of screen time.

 Empowerment coach and Teachable creator Jenna Knapp ensures she has a healthy balance with work and personal life by sticking firmly to her routines:

-Routines such as mapping out your daily tasks, setting up automatic responses to emails, or simply setting a time to shut down your computer for the day can give you peace of mind and a breath of fresh air when you begin again the next day.
+Routines such as mapping out your daily tasks, setting up automatic responses to emails, or simply setting a time to shut down your computer is vital.
+This can give you peace of mind and a breath of fresh air when you begin again the next day.
+This is one our favorite tips for practicing self-care as a business owner.

 Arlan Hamilton, host of Your First Million podcast and Teachable creator, sets strict boundaries for herself when she’s working from home: